DevOps-Gilde/S3_Docs_GitHubActionsTerraform/05_Monitoring.md

 ```
 `data.template_file.dash-template` follows the usual pattern to reference existing resources (data = since existing; type = template_file; dash-template = user specified name). `Rendered` is the property name defined by terraform to retrieve the JSON with the replaced values.

 There are multiple ways to open the dashboard you created.
 One way is to open the resource group.
-There you should have an entry for your dashboard `<your prefix>-dasboard`.
+There you should have an entry for your dashboard `<your prefix>-dashboard`.
 Click on the entry.
 In the overview page you have a link as shown below that taks you directly to your dashboard.